- Home

 Depending on when you joined LGPS, your pension may be made up of 1, 2 or 3 parts because of changing LGPS rules over time.
 You need to pay pension contributions for two years or more to have a pension benefit in the LGPS.

 LGPS is currently a Career Average Revalued Earnings pension scheme, or CARE for short.
 In the CARE scheme, you build up an annual pension for retirement.
-At retirement, you will have an option to turn some of this pension into a one-off tax-free lump sum.

 Your employer lets us know the annual salary you have paid pension contributions on from one April to the next.
 This is known as your pensionable salary.